To be considered for admission to the Graduate School as a degree- or certificate-seeking student, the applicant must be

 International Students—Visa Requirement

-If you hold citizenship from and/or attended post-secondary school in a country where the primary language is English, you may request a waiver by submitting a Waiver/ Provisional Admit Request Form.
+If you hold citizenship from and/or attended post-secondary school in a country where the primary language is English, you may request a waiver by e-mailing the Graduate School.

 Letters of Recommendation